espressif/esp-matter/docs/en/certification.rst

   Step 17 might return Timeout for the examples before `commit 85abe2c <https://github.com/espressif/esp-matter/tree/85abe2cdd457f6f1d198af0ff1ee339ccd3c9bfb>`__.
 You can update the esp-matter or cherry-pick `commit d7cd5aa <https://github.com/project-chip/connectedhomeip/commit/d7cd5aac3fb8a3021d1a792034f78e9fc8e46845>`__ to the connectedhomeip repository.

   All the NetworkCommissioning commands are fail-safe required.
-If the commands fail with a ``FAILSAFE_REQUIRED`` status code. you need to send ``arm-fail-safe`` command and then send the NetworkCommissioning commands.
+If the commands fail with a ``FAILSAFE_REQUIRED`` status code.
+You need to send ``arm-fail-safe`` command and then send the NetworkCommissioning commands.

 - ``TC-SU-2.7``